 1. The audited financial statements of the City for the prior fiscal year, prepared in accordance with generally accepted accounting principles as promulgated to apply to governmental entities from time to time by the Governmental Accounting Standards Board.
-If the City's audited financial statements are not available by the time the Annual Report is required to be filed pursuant to Section 3(a), the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement for the 2004A Bonds, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available.
+If the City's audited financial statements are not available by the time the Annual Report is required to be filed pursuant to Section 3(a), the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available.

-- 2. The amount of Bonds Outstanding under the Indenture, and the balance of the Reserve Fund. - 3.
-The status of the acquisition of the Equipment, to be provided until completion of the Project financed with the 2004A Bonds. - 4.
-Summaries of the following: - a. budgeted general fund revenues and appropriations; - b. assessed valuation of taxable property in the City; and - c. ad valorem property tax levy and delinquency rate. - 5.
-A schedule of the aggregate annual debt service on tax-supported indebtedness of the City and a summary of authorized, but unissued, tax-supported indebtedness of the City. - 6.
-A schedule of lease payment obligations supported by the City's General Fund with respect to outstanding lease revenue bonds and certificates of participation.
+- 2. The amount of Bonds Outstanding under the Trust Agreement, and the balance of the Reserve Fund. - 3.
+Summaries of the following: - a. budgeted general fund revenues and appropriations; - b. assessed valuation of taxable property in the City; and - c. ad valorem property tax levy and delinquency rate. - 4.
+A schedule of the aggregate annual debt service on tax-supported indebtedness of the City and a summary of authorized, but unissued, tax-supported indebtedness of the City.

-Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the Issuer or the City or related public entities, which have been submitted to each of the Repositories or the Securities and Exchange Commission.
+Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the Issuer or the City or related public entities, which have been submitted to each of the Repositories or the SEC.
 If the document included by reference is a final official statement, it must be available from the Municipal Securities Rulemaking Board.
 The City shall clearly identify each such other document so included by reference.